CrazyForks/anyvm/README.md

   - Default: IPv6 is disabled (anyvm adds `ipv6=off` to `-netdev user,...`).
   - Example: `python anyvm.py --os freebsd --enable-ipv6`

-### VNC Web UI (Display)

-AnyVM includes a built-in, premium VNC Web UI that allows you to access the VM's graphical console directly from your browser.

-- **Automatic Launch**: Enabled by default (unless `--vnc off` is specified).
-AnyVM automatically starts a VNC-to-Web proxy.
-- **Modern Interface**: Features a sleek dark mode, glassmorphism aesthetics, and smooth animations.
-  - **Clipboard Support**: Use the "Paste Text" button or `Ctrl+V` to send your local clipboard to the VM.
-  - **Special Keys**: Dedicated "Ctrl+Alt+Del" button.
-  - **Fullscreen**: Toggle fullscreen mode for an immersive experience.
-  - **Stats**: Real-time FPS and latency monitoring.
-- **Accessibility**: Available at `http://localhost:6080` by default.
-If the port is occupied, AnyVM will automatically try the next available port (e.g., 6081, 6082).

 ### Shared folders (-v) and sync mode (--sync)